eikarna/AdZeroList/README.md

 ## 🚀 Usage

 Getting started with AdZeroList is simple!
-You can download the latest generated `hosts` file directly from our **[Releases page](https://github.com/eikarna/AdZeroList/releases)**.
+You can download the latest generated files directly from our **[Releases page](https://github.com/eikarna/AdZeroList/releases)**.

+### Available Formats

+AdZeroList generates blocklists in multiple formats to support different applications:

+- **`hosts.txt`** - Traditional hosts file format (compressed, multiple domains per line)
+- **`hosts-uncompressed.txt`** - Traditional hosts file format (one domain per line)
+- **`dnsmasq.conf`** - Configuration file for dnsmasq DNS server
+- **`smartdns.conf`** - Configuration file for SmartDNS
+- **`adblock.txt`** - AdBlock Plus format (compatible with Brave, AdBlock Plus, and most browser extensions)
+- **`ublock.txt`** - uBlock Origin optimized format (enhanced metadata for uBlock Origin)

+### Browser Extension Usage

+For browser-based ad blockers:
+1. Download `adblock.txt` for general compatibility with AdBlock Plus, Brave, and similar extensions
+2. Download `ublock.txt` for optimal performance with uBlock Origin
+3. Add the downloaded file as a custom filter list in your adblocker settings

 Each release is tagged with a unique identifier and includes detailed information, such as the commit hash that triggered the build and the SHA256 hashes of the `hosts.txt` file, allowing you to verify its integrity and track changes.